 Shipping is quoted on an individual basis, but you can calculate a rough shipping cost at $2.00 per mile.

 A trailered tiny home offers you the mobility that a traditional home does not.
 It affords this mobility without feeling like you are living in a tiny can with paper thin walls.
 A tiny home can be a great path to owning your very own dwelling without having a life defined by the mortgage you have to pay (we want you to keep your kidneys).

 Tiny homes have tiny utility bills.
 Travis and Brittany are currently paying $35 a month for water AND electricity combined.
 If you've ever wanted a vacation house on a lake or in the mountains, a tiny house on an undeveloped piece of land is a very inexpensive way to make that happen.

 If you're new to the whole tiny thing and want to know a little more, check out this Beginners Guide to the Minimalist Movement.

 Why Not An regular RV?

 RV's are great at what they are designed for, towability.
 The problem with living in an RV is that you FEEL like you're living in an RV.
-At best their aesthetics are uninspired and at worst you feel like you're living in a styrofoam cooler and are built as cheaply and quickly as possible.
+Many RVs have the aesthetic inspiration of a styrofoam cooler and are built as cheaply and quickly as possible.
 At Wind River, we feel that the spaces you spend time in matter.
 We focus on aesthetics, quality, and functionality so you feel more like you're living in a custom craftsman cottage or rustic getaway instead of in a can of sardines.
-RVs are also not designed for full-time living, are poorly insulated, and consequently very expensive to heat and cool.
+RVs are also not designed to meet the demands of full-time living, are often poorly insulated, thin walled, and can be very expensive to heat and cool.